vinnu411/Weather-App/README.md

 🌟Incorporated visibility, wind speed and humidity indicators which offers users a comprehensive understanding of the weather forecast.

--Managed the entire development life-cycle, including version control through Git and GitHub.
+🌟Managed the entire development life-cycle, including version control through Git and GitHub.

 -Demonstrated proficiency in both front-end development and API integration for real-time data updates.